The Remarkable Life of Daniel Barker McMeechan

 'Daniel McMeechan', Scotlands People, Births, accessed 6th October, 2025, www.scotlandspeople.gov.uk

-Family stories from Nan McMeechan Lees, daughter to Daniel McMeechan.
+Family stories from Nan McMeechan Lees, daughter of Daniel McMeechan.

 'McMeechan D.', West Dumbartonshire Scotland Military Muster Rolls, 1890-1917, accessed 6th October, 2025, Ancestry.com